Generic alignment conjecture for systems of Cucker-Smale type: Potential forces

 \begin{corollary} Let $N=2$.
 Suppose $U$ is an attraction potential described above.
 Then for almost every initial datum $(\bx_0,\bv_0) \in \R^{2n} \times \R^{2n} \backslash \cH$

 Moreover, if $\ell_0 < r_0$, then there exists $C>0$ such that

 The above results hold generically for any initial data with $|x_1^0 - x_2^0| < r_0$. \end{corollary}

-It is notable that the condition $|x_1^0 - x_2^0| < r_0$ disregards the initial velocities.
+It is notable that the condition $|x_1^0 - x_2^0| < r_0$ imposes no restriction on the initial velocities.
 So, for example, one can send the agents in almost opposite directions with fast momenta, where they surely separate and travel long distances vastly exceeding their $\phi$-communication zones.
 Yet, under the attraction force with probability $1$ they still come back and eventually align.

 Our second example pertains to the attraction-alignment-repulsion 3Zone model.
 Suppose that for some $\ell_0 \leq \ell_1$